 While James Gargano, an appraiser who has been in the business for 35 years says that, “Bathrooms and kitchens, if done well, will always help a house sell and achieve profitability (or return),” other home improvements might not put the same amount of money back in your pocket.

-According to a 2019 survey by the National Association of Realtors, here’s the benefit you might see from common upgrades:
+According to a 2022 survey by the National Association of Realtors, here’s the cost recovery you might see from common upgrades:

-- Converting a basement to livable space – 64% ROI
+- Converting basement to living area – 86%

 The value you’ll really get from an upgrade can depend on your area’s climate — a new air conditioning unit matters more in hot climates — and the beginning age and condition of what you’re replacing or sprucing up.